emfigo/apff/lpp/README.md

 ### Problem description

-Partition S into Kor fewer ranges, to minimize the maximun sum over all the ranges, without reordering any of the numbers.
+Partition S into K or fewer ranges, to minimize the maximun sum over all the ranges, without reordering any of the numbers.

 ### Example

+Imagine that each bucket is a book of X pages:

 S = {100,200,300,400,500,600,700,800,900}